rTiagoS/data-science-and-credit-score/README.md

-# Are you a good payer 💰?
-Data Science in Credit Score Risk Analysis.
+# Deploying a Data Science application  with Github Actions + AWS ECS.

 > This project has been developed aiming to illustrate an awesome data science application.
 It will be presented some essentials data science tools and skills required in a data science real scenario.
 I hope you enjoy it ;)